New Zealand? Why?

 Below, I’ll provide a list of the reasons why I think this is so.

-I think Americans and Europeans are going to begin to twig to the same thoughts some of us early adopters have had about New Zealand – it’s inevitable.
-The facts about the place are out on the table for anyone to see.
-All someone has to do is reason out for themselves that chaos is coming to a badly over-extended world and then ask themselves the obvious question – Where’s the best place to run in this wide world?
+I think Americans and Europeans are going to begin to twig to the same thoughts that some of us early adopters have had about New Zealand – it’s inevitable.
+The facts about the place are out there on the table for anyone to see.
+All someone has to do is reason it out for themselves – that chaos is coming to a badly over-extended world and then ask themselves the obvious question – Where’s the best place to run in this wide world?

 Consider the following points about New Zealand and ask yourself if any place else can match the list: